lshatok/ansible-playbooks/nginx/README.md

     * Default: 768

 ### Usage ###
-# 1 Edit the webserver directive in your /etc/ansible/hosts file or your local .ansible/hosts file
-# to include your target nginx server i.e. github.com
+ 1 Edit the webserver directive in your /etc/ansible/hosts file or your local .ansible/hosts file to include your target nginx server i.e. github.com

-# 2 Edit the ansible_ssh_user id with your github account ssh id.
+ 2 Edit the ansible_ssh_user id with your github account ssh id.

 ## Example  /etc/ansible/hosts entry
 #
-# [webservers]
+ [webservers]
-# github.com ansible_ssh_user=jed
+ github.com ansible_ssh_user=jed

-# Note, this solution was tested on Ubuntu 13 and Ubuntu 14 LTS servers and will run with a sudo user id

-# To run the ansible playbook
+ Note, this solution was tested on Ubuntu 13 and Ubuntu 14 LTS servers and will run with a sudo user id to run the ansible playbook

 ``` bash